chris-kremer/chris-kremer.github.io/projects/world-cup-xg-analysis.md

 ![Scatterplot of World Cup team net xG per game by tournament year](/assets/images/world-cup-xg/team_net_xg_per_game_scatter.svg)

 Net xG adds defensive shot quality to the same view.
 Brazil 2018, Germany 2022, and Brazil 2022 lead the current complete-tournament sample, while Argentina 2022 is the strongest winner by net xG/game.
+There is no meaningful time trend in this small sample: year predicts xG/game with R² = 0.001 and p = 0.744, and net xG/game with R² = 0.00009 and p = 0.928.

 ## Top 3 teams by xG per game